Please enable JavaScript

 How do emollients work?

-What are the emollients commonly used in formulation?
+What emollients are commonly used in formulations?

 Vegetable oils, squalane, and fatty acids are among the most commonly used emollients in cosmetic formulation.